devluxor/sapphire-chess/README.md

 Welcome to Sapphire Chess!

-This is a chess game written in pure Ruby, written for Ruby version 2.7.5.
+This is a chess game written in pure Ruby v2.7.5.
 Other versions have not been tested yet.

 Please, visit https://medium.com/@lucas.sorribes/nostromo-my-ruby-chess-journey-part-i-7ef544b547a5 for a very detailed account of how I wrote this game.